isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 This mechanism is implemented based on user context in host reservations.
 (See :ref:`user-context` and :ref:`user-context-hooks` for details.)
-The host-cache mechanism allows the information retrieved by RADIUS to be stored and used later to send access and accounting queries to the RADIUS server.
-In other words, the host-cache mechanism is mandatory, unless administrators do not want RADIUS communication for messages other than Discover and the first Request from each client.
+The host-cache mechanism allows the information retrieved by RADIUS to be stored and used later instead of doing another authorization round-trip to the RADIUS server.
+In other words, the host-cache mechanism is mandatory for the access service.
+The Kea configuration is rejected if :ischooklib:`libdhcp_host_cache.so` is not loaded alongside :ischooklib:`libdhcp_radius.so`.

 .. note::